 The trough and sometimes peak values are used by clinical pharmacists and healthcare practitioners to calculate rates of absorption and clearance of the drug.
 These results are then used to determine the appropriate amount of drug and the appropriate timing between doses to assure that the blood concentration remains in the therapeutic range.

 For additional information on how the test is used, see Therapeutic Drug Monitoring.

 When is it ordered?

 There is no widespread consensus on the use of the vancomycin test and when to order it.
-Some health practitioners will order trough levels every few days throughout vancomycin treatment.
+Some healthcare practitioners will order trough levels every few days throughout vancomycin treatment.
 Some will order both trough and peak concentrations at regular intervals.
 Many do not feel that general monitoring is necessary and will only order the tests for those who are at increased risk of kidney damage (nephrotoxicity), who are taking concurrent medications, who have decreased kidney function, or who are not responding to treatment as expected.

 What does the test result mean?